insure logo

 Most state laws prohibit insurers from surcharging policyholders or raising their car insurance premiums for accidents in which they weren’t at fault.
 However, those laws do not preclude your insurer from dumping your policy at renewal time if you’ve made a few recent claims of any type.

-Situation 1: Your car was hit and the driver’s insurance won’t pay
+What to do if your car was hit and the at-fault driver’s insurance won’t pay

 In the situation where your car was hit and the other driver’s insurance is not willing to pay, there are several steps you can take: